ybrodsky/ng-confirmation-modal/README.md

 ### Todo
 Done in a rush because couldn't find anything alike, so:

-- Add options to set classes and stuff
+- ~~Add options to set classes and stuff~~
 - Make some tests
-- Set some global configs for messages and texts and classes and w/e
+- ~~Set some global configs for messages and texts and classes and w/e~~
+- Have the way of setting config reviewed because I just went with my gut